-There are many great resources for homeowners on how to improve their home’s energy efficiency.
-However, finding more energy efficient solutions can be more difficult when you rent your home.
-Although more permanent changes such as electrification and HVAC changes are not options for renters, this does not mean you cannot make a difference.
+There are many great resources for homeowners on how to improve their home’s energy efficiency and sustainability.
+However, finding sustainable solutions can be more difficult when you rent your home.
+Although more permanent changes such as landscaping, electrification, and HVAC changes are not options for renters, this does not mean you cannot make a difference.

-Small changes in lifestyle, temporary changes to your home, and advocating to your landlord are all ways for you to increase your energy efficiency while renting!
+Small changes in lifestyle, temporary changes to your home, and advocating to your landlord are all ways for you to increase your sustainability while renting!

 1. Pay attention to where your waste is going.
 In Eagle County, recycling is required for residents.
 Be sure to look out for labels on the recycling bins in your home or apartment building to ensure you are placing your waste in the proper bin.
 If you are worried that the recycling is going to the landfill, speak with your landlord to confirm that they are correctly dealing with recycling at your residence.
 Consider signing up for a drop site for compost.
 Composting is a great way to manage your food waste.
 For a small monthly fee, you can have a composting container in your home that you drop off at various composting locations.
 There are multiple programs being piloted across the county to provide curbside composting, so consider seeing if you live in an eligible neighborhood for this service.